blawson69/LootGenerator/README.md

 * **[--import](#--import)**

 ## --show
 This command is the meat of the script.
-It generates loot based on the DMG Treasure tables (plus the Mundane Items) and can modified by various options.
+It generates loot based on the DMG Treasure tables (plus the Mundane Items) and can be modified by various options.
 Each command begins with double dashes and uses a colon to separate the command from its contents.

 #### --type
 *Mandatory.* There are 2 general types of loot: *Individual* and *Horde*.
-There are also 4 levels based on the Challenge Rating (CR) of the monster/NPC from which the loot is coming: level *1* for CR 0 - 4, level *2* is CR 5 - 10, level *3* is CR 11 - 16, and level *4* is CR 17 and higher.
+There are also 4 levels based on the Challenge Rating (CR) of the monster/NPC from which the loot is coming: level 1 for CR 0 - 4, level 2 is CR 5 - 10, level 3 is CR 11 - 16, and level 4 is CR 17 and higher.
 Passing `--type:Indiv1` will generate Individual loot for level 1 (CR 0 - 4). `Horde2` will generate Horde loot for level 2 (CR 5 - 10), etc.

 #### --Loc
 *Optional.* This command is used to provide the name of the place where the loot was found.
 By sending `--loc:Pirate's Chest` you make the header read "Loot from Pirate's Chest".
 By default, the dialog sent to chat will display a simple header of "Loot".